-(Note: Country assignments are at the discretion of the FMUN Conference)
+(Note: Country assignments are at the discretion of the FMUN conference)

-Each Country has seats in selected committees at FMUN.
+Each country has seats in selected committees at FMUN.

 Students will research their respective country and position on topics.

-Committees each have a background guide defining the topics that will be discussed.
+Each committee has a background guide defining the topics that will be discussed.

-Delegates should prepare for the conference by reviewing the rules of procedure that will be used during committee sessions.
+Delegates should prepare for the conference by reviewing rules of procedure that will be used during committee sessions.